 Yes, you read that correctly.
 This roadside attraction is a roughly 9,000-pound statue of a prairie chicken ready to mate.

-visit the World’s Largest Booming Prairie Chicken
+Fast Facts: World’s Largest Booming Prairie Chicken

 This roadside attraction is an easy pit stop if you’re traveling along I-94.
 In my opinion, there’s no better place to stretch your legs than a offbeat oddity like a prairie chicken.
 The small park that the giant grouse calls home also provides some great information about the native bird.